hknd23/DeepLearningCausal/README.md

 The tutorial for the `PATTC_ensemble` for the PATT-C model is [here](/tutorial.md#ensemble-patt-c).

-The estimated PATT from the PATT_C model using ensemble learning can be illustrated by using XX:
+The estimated PATT from the PATT_C model using ensemble learning can be illustrated by using ggplot2:
 ![](tutorial_files/figure-gfm/pattcenv-1.png)<!-- -->